 The Society applied, in full, the Corporate Governance Code developed by the Association of Financial Mutuals for firms like ours.
+I served as Executive Chair for the Society, during the year, while a new CEO was being recruited.

 I hope you find the content interesting and informative.
 We are always pleased to hear from you and we welcome any feedback or suggestions on our report, the progress of your Society or your experiences dealing with us.
 All Directors make a point of being available to talk to Members at the Annual General Meeting ('AGM') and this is an excellent way for you to raise any matter with us.
 Other ways you can contact us are listed on the back cover of this report.